Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 Building the tool
 -----------------

-To build the tool you need the `Protocol Buffer compiler <https://github.com/protocolbuffers/protobuf#protocol-compiler-installation>`_ binary of version 3.15 or above in your path and a working `Rust compiler <https://www.rust-lang.org/tools/install>`_ installation of version 1.64 or above.
-After installing both tools, verify that their binaries exist at appropriate versions in your path:
+To build the tool you need a working `Rust compiler <https://www.rust-lang.org/tools/install>`_ installation of version 1.65 or higher.
+After successful installation verify that `rustc` exists in your path at the requested version:

 .. code-block:: console

-    $ protoc --version
-    libprotoc 3.21.12
     $ rustc --version
     rustc 1.68.2 (9eb3afe9e 2023-03-27)

 ..
 Note::

-    The recommended method to install Rust is using ``rustup``.
-After installing ``rustup``, the Rust toolchain is then easily installed by issuing ``rustup toolchain install 1.68``.
+    The recommended method to install Rust is through `rustup <https://rustup.rs/>`_.
+After installing ``rustup``, the Rust toolchain can be installed by issuing ``rustup toolchain install 1.68``.

 To build the ``genesis-creator`` tool, first clone the ``concordium-misc-tools`` repository which contains the source and check out the ``git`` sub-modules in the ``genesis-creator`` directory: